UNC-Libraries/SCTS-Documentation/Style Guide.md

 - :rage: _Folder 21 Annual Reports_

-**Capitalization of series titles:** Do capitalize all of the words in a series title.
+**Capitalization of series (and subseries) titles:** Do capitalize all of the words in a series title.

 - Series 1.
 Correspondence and Related Material

-- Series 2.1.
-Other Writings

 **Capitalization of job titles:** Don't capitalize job titles unless they are used as an identifier before a name.